 - Running shirt x 2 – Make sure you get a night-visible t-shirt.
 Like the shorts, the extra one doesn’t take up too much room.
 Also, make sure you buy one specifically designed for the climate in that you will run your ultra.

 - Sleeve protectors x 2 – Same deal as compression shorts but for your arms.

 - Calf Compression sleeves x 2 – As above…but for your calves.

 - Toe socks x 2 – You will have fewer blisters if you wear these.
 Split-tested by yours truly.

-- Snood/Buff – They can hold together long hair and also protect baldies like me from the sun.
+- Snood/Buff – They can hold long hair together and protect baldies like me from the sun.
 An all-around action hair hero.

 - Gaiters – Optional, depending on terrain.
-For example sand dunes or snow.
+For example sand dunes or snowy ground.

 - Running glasses x 2 – For nasty splashes and any weather with the sun (important note; running on ice/snow also produces a glow in your eyes).